irischin/Demographic_Differences_Across_Libraries/Demographic_Differences_Across_Library_Use_Services.md

   select(Reg_prop, Majority_demo)
 ```

-Again, using the Kruskal Wallis Test, we find that the communities differ signficantly in their number of annual registered users per capita.
+Again, using the Kruskal Wallis Test, we find that the communities differ significantly in their number of annual registered users per capita.
 However, a pattern slightly different from the annual visits emerged here.
 Libraries in communities with a Hispanic majority (*M* = 181.37) differed significantly from libraries in communities with a White majority (*M* = 260.80) in their mean rank of annual registered users per capita.
-However, libaries in Hispanic and Black majority communities (*M* = 227.54) did not differ significantly; Libaries in Black majority communities also did not differ significantly from those in White majority communities.
+However, libraries in Hispanic and Black majority communities (*M* = 227.54) did not differ significantly; Libraries in Black majority communities also did not differ significantly from those in White majority communities.

 ``` r
 kruskal.test(Reg_prop~Majority_demo, lib_2012_reg)